Contact us

 I took the breath test and blew over the legal limit.
 Do I have any chance of winning my DUI case?

 Yes you do.
 In addition to other potential defenses, you have a legal right to challenge the accuracy of the breath test results.
-Litigation is currently pending locally to require the company than manufacturers the breath test machine, called an intoxilizer, to disclose the software codes.
+Litigation is currently pending locally to require the company that manufacturers the breath test machine, called an intoxilizer, to disclose the software codes.
 To date, thousands of local DUI charges have been dismissed or reduced because the company has refused to disclose the software codes.

 I heard that everyone charged with a first time DUI gets the same penalty.
 If so, why should I hire an attorney for my first time DUI?